sven-cork/django-bakery/README.md

 ## Credits

 ### Django logo, classes
-  Inspiration for the Django logo located in navbar using favicon.io and class based approach to structure views.py is attributed to [Eleanor Bucke's project 4, "Bhawari Khana"](https://pp4.herokuapp.com/) (on GitHub: https://github.com/eleanorbucke21/PP4).
+  Inspiration for the Django logo located in navbar and hero is attributed to [Eleanor Bucke's project 4, "Bhawari Khana"](https://pp4.herokuapp.com/) (on GitHub: https://github.com/eleanorbucke21/PP4).

 ### Fetch image category from database
   Inspiration to fetch image category from database (models.py) when creating a recipie is attributed to [Tony Albanese's project 4, "BookShelf"](https://ci-project-4-bookshelf.herokuapp.com/) (on GitHub: https://github.com/tony-albanese/ci-project-4).